How the Federal Funds Rate Affects Insurance Rates

 Wooden blocks spelling FED placed on U.S. dollar bills, alongside up and down arrows

-The federal funds rate doesn't appear on your insurance bill, but it shapes what you pay.
-Fed decisions work through two channels: what insurers earn on their bond portfolios and what it costs to replace damaged property after a claim.
+The federal funds rate doesn't appear on insurance bills, but it shapes what consumers pay.
+Fed decisions work through two channels: what insurers earn on bond portfolios and what it costs to replace damaged property after a claim.
 Life insurance feels the impact most directly; health insurance feels it least.
 Auto and homeowners premiums are affected through used vehicle prices and construction costs tied to broader inflation.
-The full impact of a Fed decision reaches consumers slowly, because state regulators must approve rate changes before they take effect.
+The full impact of a Fed decision reaches consumers slowly because state regulators must approve rate changes before they take effect.

 mglogo icon